operator-framework/operator-sdk/website/content/en/docs/scorecard-alpha/_index.md

 | Status Fields With Descriptors | This test verifies that every field in the Custom Resources' status sections have a corresponding descriptor listed in the CSV.| olm-status-descriptors-test |

 ## Scorecard Output

+Users can specify the `--output` flag to define the scorecard results output format.

 ### JSON format